System Boundaries & Responsibility Interfaces | OE-FASHION Engineering Reference

 Responsibility Interfaces

-In bespoke architectural furniture projects, most disputes arise not from failure itself, but from ambiguity regarding responsibility.
+In bespoke architectural furniture projects, disputes rarely arise from material failure itself, but from ambiguity regarding responsibility.

-When engineering boundaries are undefined, performance expectations expand beyond the system’s designed scope—creating retrospective liability for conditions never engineered for.
+When engineering boundaries are undefined, performance expectations often expand beyond the system’s designed scope—creating retrospective liability for environmental conditions (such as extreme humidity) never engineered for.

-A system boundary defines the physical, environmental, and operational limits within which engineering performance is guaranteed.
+A system boundary defines the physical, environmental, and operational limits within which engineering performance is validated.

 3. Responsibility Interfaces in Multi-Party Projects